New York Needs Clear Statewide BYO Rights, Not a Weak Patchwork Law

 We will continue updating this petition as the legislative process unfolds.

-We, undersigned, respectfully urge Senator Patricia Fahy (Senate sponsor of S7408) and Assemblymember Anna Kelles (Assembly sponsor of A8007) to introduce and support the full set of amendments.
+We, undersigned, respectfully urge Senator Patricia Fahy (Senate sponsor of S7408) and Assemblymember Anna Kelles (Assembly sponsor of A8007) to introduce and support the full set of proposed amendments.

 -